-The latest challenge to face the band of intrepid would be, travelers is to get across Canada from West to East (and a bit North and South) by train, boat, bus, car, walk, and presumably horse, bike or any other form of transportation that doesn’t involve air travel all for the price of an airline ticket for the same journey.
-The pairs are chosen carefully for their life stories, need for bonding, general apparent ineptitude, or ability for at least one of the pairs to annoy just about everyone.
-In our house there are barely suppressed screams of frustration at the approach and demeanor of them.
-We are of course too polite to make these feelings known too loudly, it is after all just a TV programme… OR IS IT?
+The latest challenge to face the band of intrepid would-be travellers is to get across Canada from west to east by train, boat, bus, car, boke, foot or any other form of transportation that doesn’t involve air travel.
+And all for the price of an airline ticket for the same journey.
+The pairs are chosen carefully for their life stories and general apparent ineptitude or ability for at least one of the pairs to annoy just about everyone.
+In our house, there are barely suppressed screams of frustration at the approach and demeanour of the travellers.
+We are, of course, too polite to make these feelings known too loudly, it is after all just a TV programme… OR IS IT?

 Analogies to the world of a project

 There is a clearly marked timeline to the journey.
-This is set merely as a race to get somewhere, first.
-Each intervening step on the way has its own set of targets, in terms of when buses leave, when boats arrive, etc. these are the milestones, the major ones are the arrival at the next ‘checkpoint’.
-Each group contrives a plan to reach the next checkpoint, but by and large, because there is no fixed idea of when this should be it is very much left to the evolution of the journey.
+This is set merely as a race to get somewhere first.
+Each intervening step on the way has its own set of targets, in terms of when buses leave, when boats arrive, etc. These are the milestones, the major ones are the arrival at the next ‘checkpoint’.
+Each group contrives a plan to reach the next checkpoint, but by and large, because there is no fixed idea of when this should be, it is very much left to the evolution of the journey.
 This has little real relevance to the classical project, although of course a critical path requires the calculation of the shortest duration overall.
-Bit like a race.
+A bit like a race.
 Our colleagues of an agile or critical chain persuasion would be far more comfortable with the concept of allowing a plan to evolve and adjust expectations accordingly.

 Each pair has a budget.
 This is manifestly inadequate, which is why they are allowed to go back for re-funding by getting a job.
 Of course, the jobs are fabricated, no one will pay you hard currency to muck out a stables for just one day at random.
-The jobs of course are just a way of introducing an element of game play, they are the disruptive force that allows some modicum of flexibility and each pair not being disqualified before the final objective and the film crew to go home with an unsigned book for the last page.
-Project Managers never run out of money – yeah right.
-They do though need to return for supplementary funding and reapproval.
+The jobs of course are just a way of introducing an element of game play, they are the disruptive force that allows some modicum of flexibility and ensures that each pair is not disqualified before the final objective and the film crew has to go home with an unsigned last page of the book.
+Project managers never run out of money – yeah right.
+They do though need to return for supplementary funding and re-approval.

 They have no concept of the entire journey or what could go wrong.
-Each pair have their own view on what specific route they want to take with its commensurate risks.
-Will the boat leave on time, will we get a lift, etc. There is no evidence of risk logs or mitigation plans, or any of the other PM’esque trappings, but there are analogies.
+Each pair has their own view on what specific route they want to take with its commensurate risks.
+Will the boat leave on time, will we get a lift, etc.?
+There is no evidence of risk logs or mitigation plans, or any of the other PM-esque trappings, but there are analogies.